hyoshioka0128/visualstudio-docs.ja-jp/docs/vs-2015/extensibility/installing-an-isolated-shell-application.md

 ```

-### <a name="deleting-the-shell-installer-resumedata-key"></a>シェル インストーラー ResumeData キーを削除します。
+### <a name="deleting-the-shell-installer-resumedata-key"></a>Deleting the Shell Installer ResumeData Key
- シェル インストーラでは、再起動後にセットアップを再開するデータを HKLM\Software\Microsoft\VisualStudio\14.0\Setup\ResumeData レジストリ キーを設定します。 シェル インストーラーではなく、アプリケーションを再開するため、としては、次の例は、このレジストリ キーを削除します。
+ The Shell installer sets the HKLM\Software\Microsoft\VisualStudio\14.0\Setup\ResumeData registry key with data to resume Setup after restart.
+Because your application, not the Shell installer, is resuming, delete that registry key, as the following example shows.

 ```
 CString resumeSetupPath(MAKEINTRESOURCE("SOFTWARE\\Microsoft\\VisualStudio\\14.0\\Setup\\ResumeData"));
 RegDeleteKey(HKEY_LOCAL_MACHINE, resumeSetupPath);
 ```

-### <a name="restarting-windows"></a>Windows の再起動
+### <a name="restarting-windows"></a>Restarting Windows
- 必要なレジストリ キーを設定すると後、は、Windows を再起動することができます。 次の例では、さまざまな Windows オペレーティング システムの再起動のコマンドを呼び出します。
+ After you set the required registry keys, you can restart Windows.
+The following example invokes the restart commands for different Windows operating systems.

 ```
 OSVERSIONINFO ov;